Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Property (QT) is not invariant under quasi-isometry

 for all $x\in \Gamma_i$.
 Moreover $f$ is a bijection and an isometry because $g$ is.
 By varying over all $m$ coordinates we see that $g$ permutes $\Gamma_1,\ldots ,\Gamma_m$ and for each $1\leq k\leq m$ it acts as an isometry from $\Gamma_k$ to $\Gamma_{g(k)}$ (but clearly only isometric factors can be permuted).
 We can therefore set $H$ to be the kernel of this finite permutation action, so that $H$ has finite index in $G$, preserves factors and acts as an isometry on each factor. \end{proof}

 We can now use the same example as for HHGs to show that property (QT) is not a quasi-isometric invariant. \begin{thm} A $GBS_n$ $G$ group with infinite monodromy does not possess any metrically proper action by isometries on any finite product of graphs (using the path metric) which are quasitrees with the $l_1$ (or $l_\infty$) product metric.
 In particular $G$ does not have property (QT). \end{thm} \begin{proof} If $G$ did have such an action then by Theorem \ref{lonpr} $G$ would have a finite index subgroup $H$ (also acting metrically properly) which preserves factors and acts by isometries on each factor.
 But $H$ is also a $GBS_n$ group with infinite monodromy.
 Thus by Theorem \ref{act} applied to $H$, there is a non trivial element $z$ of $H$ which does not act loxodromically in any action of $H$ on a hyperbolic space.
 But as isometries of quasitrees can only be loxodromic or elliptic by \cite{man} the action of the infinite order element $z$ is elliptic on each quasitree.
 Hence the action of $\langle z\rangle$ on $X$ is also bounded, so we have an infinite subgroup of $G$ acting on $X$ with bounded orbits, meaning that the action of $G$ is not metrically proper.
-Therefore the orbit map from $G$ to $X$ cannot be a quasi-isometric embedding because because there are only finitely many elements in $G$ with word length at most a given value. \end{proof}

-We can now use the same counterexample for the (QT) property as we did for HHGs.

-\begin{co} The property of having (QT) is not preserved under quasi-isometries. \end{co} \begin{proof} We take the Leary - Minasyan group $L$ as given in Theorem \ref{hhglm} and again note that it has infinite monodromy, so it does not have (QT) by Theorem \ref{ashl}.
+Therefore the orbit map from $G$ to $X$ cannot be a quasi-isometric embedding because because there are only finitely many elements in $G$ with word length at most a given value. \end{proof} \begin{co} The property of having (QT) is not preserved under quasi-isometries. \end{co} \begin{proof} We take the Leary - Minasyan group $L$ as given in Corollary \ref{hhglm} and again note that it has infinite monodromy, so it does not have (QT) by Theorem \ref{ashl}.
 However it is quasi-isometric to $M=\Z^2\times F_5$ which acts geometrically on the product $P=\R\times\R\times T_{10}$ of simplicial trees and hence the orbit map from $M$ to $P$ is a quasi-isometry by Svarc - Milnor. \end{proof} Note that as $P$ is a product not just of arbitrary quasitrees but of bounded valence simplicial trees, changing the property (QT) by replacing quasitrees with trees or inserting the bounded valence condition, in any combination, will still not result in a quasi-isometry invariant.

 Note also that if we equip our product spaces with the $\ell_2$ product metric then the Leary - Minasyan group does indeed act geometrically on a product of quasi-trees with the orbit map a quasi-isometric embedding.
 Here the equivalent of Theorem \ref{lonpr} does not hold as we can have a de Rham factor (see \cite{foly} for this case).
 However the definition of (QT) uses the $\ell_1$ product metric.